-Northern Training Division provides training solutions for business and industry in the region and beyond.
+Provides training solutions for business and industry.
 With offices at each of the Northern College Campuses, college staff offer its expertise and knowledge to develop and deliver courses, programs and services with one primary objective: to assist corporate clients achieve maximum work performance for their employees through targeted training.
-Customized, online and sector specific training are offered to accommodate the needs of employers in the region.

-Apprenticeship Training Apprenticeship training is a hands on learning experience combining on-the-job training under the mentorship of more experienced workers and in-school learning.
-Northern College delivers the in-school classroom instruction in a variety of formats including ‘Block’, ‘Day Release’, ‘Part Time’ and On-Line.
+Apprenticeship training is a hands on learning experience combining on-the-job training under the mentorship of more experienced workers and in-school learning.
 Most apprenticeships include 3 levels of in-school training and require approximately 2 to 5 years to complete.
 The college also offers pre-apprenticeship training as a bridging program into the trades.
-Programs available:

 Community Based Training

-Community Based Training involves the growth of partnerships with Aboriginal Peoples to address the training and service needs of Aboriginal Communities.
-Aboriginal Communities recognize that education and training are key components of strong and viable economic and community development; Northern College works with Aboriginal groups in their home communities to create tailor-made education and training programs to meet community and industry needs.
+Community Based Training involves the growth of partnerships with Indigenous Peoples to address the training and service needs of Indigenous communities.
+Indigenous communities recognize that education and training are key components of strong and viable economic and community development.
 Cultural standards and teachings are integrated into the planning and delivery to the greatest degree possible.